 There are variations in the natural and cultural features in the coastal area.
 The St. Louis River, which flows south of Duluth before it enters Lake Superior, is a major source for hydropower generation and recreation in Carlton County.
 The major issues identified include erosion, contaminant/sediment problems, exotic species, and hydropower operations.
 The city of Duluth and surrounding urban area is the location of a major shipping port and is also the largest population center in the watershed.
 The major issues included in this part of the coastal area are: urban runoff, sewage treatment, erosion along waterways, harbor and port planning, and open space planning.
 The North Shore is unique in the fact that the area is not as densely populated; the majority of land adjacent to Lake Superior is in private ownership, and the majority of land inland from the coast is in public ownership.
-This part of the coastal area is valued for its natural character and beauty.
-Maintaining the character of the area while providing a sustainable way of life is important.
-The most important issues included in this part of the coastal area are water quality, sewage treatment, shoreline erosion, recreation, tourism, stream corridors, and unique management areas.
+This part of the coastal area are water quality, sewage treatment, shoreline erosion, recreation, tourism, stream corridors, and unique management areas.
 Common concerns throughout the coastal area include water quality and erosion, sewage treatment, and the cumulative impacts from growth.